uphillbattle/ha_ev_smartcharge/README.md

 For the `elbillading` AppDaemon app, you will have to specify the charger ID and the `strompris` sensor.

 In the packages, you will have to change the sensor names for your car(s) and charger(s).
-If you only have one car and/or one charger, you will have to modify the `yaml` files accordingly.
+If you only have one car and/or one charger, you will have to use the number of, and modify the, `yaml` files accordingly.
 If you have other car or charger makes than BMW and/or Easee, you will have to adapt accordingly as sensor names and services are not likely to be the same.

 Best of luck!